jgfdsa/Hackathon_Danone_Opole2019/Hackathon utils/README.md

 - In this repository you will find, in the notebooks folder, ready notebooks you can directly re-use to extract the data or feel free to copy the part of the code that interests you.
 - It is strongly advised you create a simple script to store your credentials.
 And then, load them from your scripts.

+# Data split

+For each recipe, you have a table *orders_details*.
+The column [data_split] give you the information to split the data between training and test.

 # Submission instructions

 During the first 12 hours of the hackathon, you will have the opportunity to submit the results from evaluating your algorithm in the test dataset.